 - ‘It was, in effect, an intended public relations exercise to explain why the procedure had not proceeded according to plan.’

 - ‘Professional public relations companies have been hired to keep the image right.’

 - ‘So now that the marketeers and public relations people have turned towards us - what are we to do about it?’

 - ‘Previously she worked for Nampost as a senior manager for public relations and corporate affairs.’

 - ‘Now he has set up Notions, a marketing, public relations and property management company.’

 - ‘They recruit professionals in media and public relations who can play the journalists at their own game.’

 - ‘The codes can be more of a public relations exercise than a real guide to practical conduct for managers.’

-- 1.1 The state of the relationship between a company or other organization or a famous person and the public.‘companies justify the cost in terms of improved public relations’
+- 1.1 The state of the relationship between the public and a company or other organization or a famous person.‘companies justify the cost in terms of improved public relations’